mideind/BinPackage/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Miðeind ehf.

-If you would like to use this software in ways that are incompatible with the standard MIT license, contact Miðeind ehf. to negotiate custom arrangements.
+If you would like to use this software in ways that are incompatible with the standard MIT license, [contact Miðeind ehf.](mailto:mideind@mideind.is) to negotiate custom arrangements.